Kenes Rakishev: Investment career

 He has been chairman of Net Element, and Fincraft Resources (formerly SAT & CO) which is listed at the Kazakhstan Stock Exchange after its new name.

 Fincraft Resources (SAT & CO)

-In September 2007, Rakishev was appointed CEO of SAT & CO, an investment company within the mining industry and construction industry.
+Since 2008 Rakishev has been chairman of SAT & Company JSC, an investment company within the mining industry and construction industry.

 In 2008, SAT & CO successfully went public through a direct listing on KASE.
 During 2007 and 2008, the company expanded its reach into the metallurgical sector, acquiring strategic assets including corporations producing ferromanganese, chromium, nickel, and other minerals, as well as metallurgical plants in Kazakhstan and abroad.

 In 2018, SAT & Company changed its name to Fincraft Resources JSC.
-By 2010, Fincraft Resources had invesments in over 50 corporations involved in metallurgy, oilfields, venture investments, and mining-related activities.
+By 2010, Fincraft Resources had investments in over 50 corporations involved in metallurgy, oilfields, venture investments, and mining-related activities.

 The company is still listed at KASE and serves as Rakishev's main investment vehicle.

 Kazakhstan Engineering

 In 2014, Rakishev joined the board of directors of JSC National Company Kazakhstan Engineering, a large holding combining 27 enterprises of the defence industry and munitions factories.
 He left the board one year later, upon the appointment of Imangali Tasmagambetov as the new Minister of Defence.